Jeremy Irons

 Jeremy John Irons (/'aɪ.ərnz/; born 19 September 1948) is an English actor.
-Known for his roles on stage and screen, he has received numerous accolades including an Academy Award, a Tony Award, three Primetime Emmy Awards, and two Golden Globe Awards, being one of the few actors who has achieved the Triple Crown of Acting.
+Known for his roles on stage and screen, he has received numerous accolades including an Academy Award, a Tony Award, three Primetime Emmy Awards, and two Golden Globe Awards, being one of just 24 actors who have achieved the Triple Crown of Acting.

 Irons received classical training at the Bristol Old Vic Theatre School and started his acting career on stage in 1969.
 He appeared in many West End theatre productions, including the Shakespeare plays The Winter's Tale, Macbeth, Much Ado About Nothing, The Taming of the Shrew, and Richard II.
 In 1984, he made his Broadway debut in Tom Stoppard's The Real Thing, receiving the Tony Award for Best Actor in a Play.

 His first major film role came in The French Lieutenant's Woman (1981), for which he received a BAFTA Award for Best Actor nomination.
 After starring in dramas such as Moonlighting (1982), Betrayal (1983), The Mission (1986), and Dead Ringers (1988), he received the Academy Award for Best Actor for his portrayal of Claus von Bülow in Reversal of Fortune (1990).
-Other notable films include Kafka (1991), Damage (1992), M. Butterfly (1993), Die Hard with a Vengeance (1995), Lolita (1997), The Merchant of Venice (2004), Kingdom of Heaven (2005), Appaloosa (2008), Margin Call (2011), The Words (2012), and The Man Who Knew Infinity (2015).
+Other notable films include Kafka (1991), Damage (1992), M. Butterfly (1993), Die Hard with a Vengeance (1995), Lolita (1997), The Man in the Iron Mask (1998), Dungeons & Dragons (2000), The Merchant of Venice (2004), Kingdom of Heaven (2005), Eragon (2006), Appaloosa (2008), The Pink Panther 2 (2009), Margin Call (2011), The Words (2012) and The Man Who Knew Infinity (2015).
 He voiced Scar in Disney's The Lion King (1994) and played Alfred Pennyworth in the DC Extended Universe (2016–2023) franchise.

 On television, Irons's breakthrough role came playing Charles Ryder in the ITV series Brideshead Revisited (1981), receiving nominations for the BAFTA TV Award, Primetime Emmy Award, Golden Globe Award for Best Actor.
 He received the Primetime Emmy Award for his portrayal of Robert Dudley, 1st Earl of Leicester in the HBO miniseries Elizabeth I (2005) and was Emmy-nominated for playing Adrian Veidt in HBO's Watchmen (2019).
 He starred as Pope Alexander VI in the Showtime historical series The Borgias (2011–2013).
 In October 2011, he was named the Goodwill Ambassador for the UN's Food and Agriculture Organization.

 Early life and education

-Irons was born Jeremy John Irons on 19 September 1948 in Cowes on the Isle of Wight, to Paul Dugan Irons, an accountant, and Barbara Anne Brereton Brymer (née Sharpe).
-Irons has a brother, Christopher (b.
-1943), and a sister, Felicity Anne (b.
-1944).
+Jeremy John Irons was born on 19 September 1948 in Cowes on the Isle of Wight, to Paul Dugan Irons, an accountant, and Barbara Anne Brereton Brymer.
+Irons has a brother and a sister.
 He was educated at the independent Sherborne School in Dorset from 1962 to 1966.
 He was the drummer and harmonica player in a four-man school band called the Four Pillars of Wisdom.